Post comment form customization

 Add text after Leave Comment title

-add_filter('comment_form_defaults', 'change_note_after_comment_form',99); function change_note_after_comment_form($defaults) { $defaults['comment_notes_before'] = '<p class="comment-notes"> Your email address will not be published.
-Required fields are marked* </p>'; return $defaults; }
+$defaults['comment_notes_before'] = '<p class="comment-notes"> Your email address will not be published.
+Required fields are marked* </p>';

-as CUSTOM HOOK NAME.
-Then build your block that should appear underneath the Leave Comment
+Alternatively, create a block element, assign it to appear to all single posts, select Hook as ELEMENT TYPE, Custom Hook as HOOK NAME and enter comment_form_top as CUSTOM HOOK NAME.
+Then build your block that should appear underneath the Leave Comment title.

 Add comment URL label without removing the placeholder